kbrown3687524/amia/README.md

 ```
 conda install -c schrodinger pymol-bundle
 ```
-Once PyMOL has been installed, successful installation can be tested by calling it from within the virtual environment afterwhich a GUI and Consol Window should appear requesting a license file.
+Once PyMOL has been installed, a successful installation can be tested by calling it from within the virtual environment afterwhich a GUI and Consol Window should appear requesting a license file.
 The academic license can be obtaine from the PyMOL webpage:

 ```
 pymol
 ```

 The user can then change back to the main AMIA directory and install the amia package for inclusion in other projects as well as ensure that all other dependencies are installed accordingly and accurately:

 FoldX(4.0) is a standalone software tool that is required for this package to run successfully.
 It should be downloaded and extracted within the main AMIA direcotry to ensure successful integration with the workflow.
 ```